champa720/material.io/_sections/social-studies/cc-basics/chapter-7/lesson-7.1.md

 section: 7.1
 tag: Economics

+cover_image: ccb-social-studies.jpg

 excerpt: "A number of indicators can show a country's economic health.
-These include the unemployment rate, the gro~s domestic product, and the rate of inflation or deflation.
+These include the unemployment rate, the grows domestic product, and the rate of inflation or deflation.
 Economic growth is based on efficient use of natural resources, labor, and capital goods."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 7
-  toc_type: Lesson
-  toc_number: 7.1
-  pages: 270 - 273

-objectives:
-- Compare and contrast the main types of unemployment
-- Describe how inflation and deflation affect the economy
-- Explain how an economy grows Skills

-skills:
-- core: Analyze Events and Ideas
-- reading: Use Context Clues to Understand Meaning

-vocabulary:
-- business cycle
-- deflation
-- full employment
-- inflation
-- meaning

-key_concept:
-- concept: >
-    The US economy is considered healthy when it achieves full employment, price stability, and economic growth.

-- example: >
-    A healthy person hos certain characteristics, such as a normal body temperature and the absence of symptoms like coughing, sneezing, and fatigue.
-When you catch a cold, you may develop a fever and you might start experiencing uncomfortable symptoms.
-    <br /><br />
-    Similarly, when economists determine the overall health of the economy, they look at certain characteristics, for instance, positive or negative changes in the unemployment rate, price levels, and economic growth rate.
-These factors help economists evaluate how well our economy is performing.
 ---
 ## A Healthy Economy